 The original idea is not enough to design a unique logo.

 The world is full of ideas but, since your logo is a public face of your brand, you need a design that will communicate with the viewer.
-Creativity is a great tool but without proper background work and the right strategy, your logo won’t stand out from the clutter, it won’t resonate, and it will be easily forgotten.
+Creativity is a great tool but without proper background work and the right strategy, you won't be creating a memorable logo and it won’t stand out from the clutter, won’t resonate, and it will be easily forgotten.

 In order to develop a unique and lasting impression, you need a lot of insight.
 This is why design professionals are following strict procedures.
 But designing a logo is far from a mathematical equation – it is all about employing the basic principles that will enable your creative effort to stand the test of time.
 So let’s see what those principles are.

 Your logo needs to instill confidence in your audience.
 Besides the fact it needs to deliver an immediate impression of your business philosophy, it also needs to deliver an honest one.
 If you want to convey why your brand is so special, you need to be fully aware of what makes your brand philosophy authentic.